Content updated on June 25, 2021

 Three positron emission tomography (PET) AD diagnostic imaging agents have been approved in recent years, and these agents have enabled visualization of Aβ plaques in living patients.
 The hope was that these agents would facilitate earlier diagnosis of AD and provide a window of opportunity for treatment before clinical symptoms emerged.
 However, clinicians have been surprised to observe that plaques can be found in many normal patients and that some AD patients have very few plaques.
 Thus, it may be that plaques are simply a normal consequence of aging and not necessarily a hallmark of AD.

 Another popular target for AD drug development has been beta-secretase cleaving enzyme 1 (BACE1), an enzyme that cleaves APP to produce Aβ peptides.
-A Phase III trial of Merck’s BACE1-inhibitor, verubecestat, was ended prematurely for failing to have a positive clinical effect in patients with mild to moderate AD.
+Merck’s Phase III trial for their BACE1-inhibitor, verubecestat, was ended prematurely for failing to have a positive clinical effect in patients with mild to moderate AD.
 Taken together, the clinical results of anti-Aβ antibodies and BACE1 inhibitors continue to challenge the amyloid hypothesis and the underlying assumptions about AD pathology.

-In fairness, these and many other AD trials have focused on late stage AD patients, which present a number of additional challenges that are not present in patients with earlier stages of the disease.
-Many experts believe that these drugs will have a bigger impact in early stage patients, and as a result, the development of verubecestat continues.
+In fairness, these and many other AD trials have focused on late-stage AD patients, which present a number of additional challenges that are not present in patients with earlier stages of the disease.
+Many experts believe that these drugs may still hold untapped potential in early-stage patients.

 The FDA also uses the guidance to emphasize the expectation that biomarkers will play a role in the identification and assessment of patients.
 However, it concedes that a lack of information on biomarkers in AD prevents them from being used as an indicator for a persistent effect on disease course.
 Because no consensus exists for which biomarkers would best support clinical findings in trials in early AD, the FDA also encourages Sponsors to analyze each biomarker independently.